LucidKreaxions/alx_be_shell/shell_permissions/README.md

 5-execute: adds execute permission to the owner of the file hello.

 6-multiple_permissions: add execute permission to owner & group owner, read permission to others to file hello.

+9-John_Doe: sets the mode of a file to -rwxr-x-wx